Money-Saving Hacks: Common Monthly Expenses List and How to Cut Back

 Other routine expenditures, such as subscription services and cable

-The above are examples of monthly expenses.
-Your personal finances may reflect other recurring expenditures that you've built into your monthly budget.
+The above are examples of monthly expenses, however, your personal finances may reflect other recurring expenditures that you've built into your monthly budget.
+For instance, personal care, such as haircuts, manicures and pedicures, may not be a precise monthly expense, but it is something you budget for every six weeks or so.

 Knowing and monitoring your monthly expenses is important because it can help you avoid overspending.
 If you know how much you have to spend each month, you’re less likely to buy something you can't afford.

-For instance, let's say that your net monthly income after withholdings for taxes, Social Security, and Medicare is $4,000 per month (this is otherwise known as your take-home pay).
-If your monthly expenses are $3,500 per month, you have $500 per month to put into a savings account or spend on things like entertainment.
+For instance, let's say that your net monthly income after withholdings for taxes, Social Security and Medicare is $4,000 per month (otherwise known as your take-home pay).
+If your monthly expenses are $3,500 per month, you have $500 per month to put into a savings account or to spend on things like entertainment.

-By knowing your monthly expenses, you reduce the likelihood of having to take on debt.
+By knowing your monthly expenses, you reduce the likelihood of taking on debt.
 In turn, you can better manage your finances and potentially put more money toward things like retirement.

 Now that you know what your monthly expenses are and why they’re important, let's take a closer look at some things you can do to lower them.

 Building a budget allows you to better understand where your money is going.
-You can start by calculating your monthly income and expenses.
-You can look at your pay stubs to determine how much you’re making per month.
+You can start by calculating your monthly income and expenses, and looking at your pay stubs to determine how much you’re making per month.

 Then, break down your household expenses into budget categories.
 For instance, you may have all your homeowner expenses in one category and your car expenses in another.

 Next, figure out how much you spend on each of these categories each month.
-Using a budget calculator or worksheet can help you better track these expenses and see how much you have leftover to spend.
+Using a budget calculator, template or worksheet can help you better track these expenses and see how much you have left over to spend.

 One area that could be draining your household budget is your utilities.
 Fortunately, it's possible for you to reduce the cost of your utility bill.
 To start, remember to shut your lights off when you leave the house.
 You can also raise your thermostat when using the AC and lower your thermostat when using the heat to reduce energy consumption, especially when you aren’t home.